 Plug-style transplants age.
 Though noticeable, plugs are initially dense and ensconced around regular follicles.
-Over time patients can lose more hair, leading plugs to have an even more unnatural "doll's hair" appearance.
+Overtime patients can lose more hair, leading hair plugs to have an even more unnatural "doll's hair" appearance.
 Larger plugs are more noticeable.
 All hair plugs, however, result from strip procedures.

 Prior to FUE, the only ways to repair these cases were to cut out a “strip” across the hairline.
 This removes the “pluggy” appearance but also leaves a linear scar across the front of the head.
 Density is also not a guarantee as the linear scar is sometimes visible due to a sparse follicle count.
 Alternatively, specialists used a small punch to “dig” out the grafts -a crude method at best.

 FUE can yield great-looking hairlines -if from a skilled surgeon.
 Proficiency in FUE, CIT®, and other techniques requires significant time investment and training.
 Offering FUE since 2003, Forhair is among the first hair restoration clinics to specialize in the procedure.